Current Topics in

 Review Articles:

-A review article should normally occupy less than 24 printed pages.
+A review article should normally occupy less than 16 pages.
 In reviewing the literature, the authors are urged to evaluate validity of conclusions based upon the appropriateness of statistical design of the experiment.
-If necessary, help of a statistician should be sought.
+The help of a statistician is highly recommended.
 Lastly, the reviewers should refrain from introducing personal bias or opinion that cannot be supported experimentally.

 Research Articles:

-The length of the research article should not exceed 16 printed journal pages, including all figures and tables.
+The length of the research article should not exceed 8 pages, including all figures and tables.

 Letters to the Editor: